aaronsaray/aaronsaray.com/cv.md

 I am a prolific author, editor and blogger.
 (Yes, blogger!
 On this site - [500+ technical and business entries](/blog) since 2007.)

 #### Author

+[A Little Bit of Laravel](https://nocompromises.gumroad.com/l/little-laravel) A free e-book authored by Joel Clermont and I giving more than 15 Laravel-based tips and tricks with thorough explanation, rationale, and code examples.

+[Mastering Laravel Validation Rules](https://nocompromises.gumroad.com/l/laravel-validation) This ebook, co-authored with Joel Clermont, focuses on the validation system in the PHP framework Laravel.

 [33 Things I Wish Somebody Would Have Told Me]({% post_url 2017-11-13-33-things-book %}) This book details - you guessed it - 33 things that I wish someone would have mentioned to be before or during my programming and management career.
 A more conversational read, this shares lessons I've learned "the hard way" in a language or technical disipline-agnostic format.